xDino99/PaintCraft-Project/README.md

     * `Key 4`: Open the color palette.
     * `Touch`: It's just a matter of touching, that's why it's compatible with mobile phones.
 4.  **Save:** Your settings are automatically saved in your browser's local storage.

+This README was created by AI, which is why it had some errors and inaccuracies, but these have now been corrected.